-All projects funded under the major city allocation must have a UASI project template from Appendix B, or set of templates as the case may be, that accounts for the entire amount to be spent by each city.
+All projects funded under the major city allocation must have a UASI project template from Appendix A, or set of templates as the case may be, that accounts for the entire amount to be spent by each city.
 Major city projects may be developed to support any one or more of the goals and objectives in the Bay Area Homeland Security Strategy.
-Each major city project must be vetted through the work group that has responsibility for the goals and objectives the major city project(s) align with in order to help ensure the project(s) will be used for regional benefit
+Each major city project must be vetted through the UASI Management Team for compliance with grant guidelines and UASI policy.
+The Management Team will then submit the projects to the Advisory Group and Approval Authority for final approval.